AxaFrance/oidc-client/readme.md

 ## How It Works

-These components encapsulate the use of "AppAuth-JS" in order to hide workfow complexity.
+These components encapsulate the use of "AppAuth-JS" in order to hide workflow complexity.
 Internally, native History API is used to be router library agnostic.

 More information about OIDC